Mapping Congestion Thresholds to Real-Time Traffic Windows

 """

-Maps real-time speed observations to congestion states using
+Map real-time probe speed observations to per-link congestion states.

 """